 LLNL works with and contributes to many organizations outside of LLNL that complement our mission to solve global challenges and national security issues.
 We partner with federal agencies, universities, industry, and other national laboratories.
 Select collaborations are shown below.

 Advanced Simulation and Computing Program

 The Advanced Simulation and Computing (ASC) Program integrates the work of Lawrence Livermore, Los Alamos, and Sandia national labs with university researchers into a coordinated program administered by NNSA.
 Under ASC, computer simulations analyze and predict the performance, safety, and reliability of nuclear weapons.

 Exascale Computing Project

-The DOE’s Exascale Computing Project (ECP) is accelerating delivery of a capable exascale computing ecosystem to provide breakthrough modeling and simulation solutions to address the most critical challenges in scientific discovery, energy assurance, economic competitiveness, and national security.
+The DOE’s ECP is accelerating delivery of a capable exascale computing ecosystem to provide breakthrough modeling and simulation solutions to address critical challenges in scientific discovery, energy assurance, economic competitiveness, and national security.
 Our scientists and engineers are contributing to the ECP in many ways.

 Accelerating Therapeutics for Opportunities in Medicine